benjamindpalmer/pico-gym-write-ups/reverse_engineering/README.md

 ### Solution

 For this challenge, we're asked download another disassembly dump and find what is the `eax` register again.
+This challenge introduces pointers: `PTR`.

 ```
 <+0>:     endbr64